OWASP/www-project-secure-coding-practices-quick-reference-guide/README.md

 ## Cornucopia

-Here is the [version 2.1][en21pdf] of the Secure Coding Practices quick reference guide that has the numbering system used in the [Cornucopia project][cornucopia] playing cards.
+[Version 2.1][en21pdf] of the Secure Coding Practices quick reference guide provides the numbering system used in the [Cornucopia project][cornucopia] playing cards.

 ### Archived project